moneymatchgaming-crypto/thechristianreporter/RSS2JSON_SETUP.md

 ## Troubleshooting
 - If you see "API key not configured" in the console, make sure you've added the environment variable
 - If you get rate limit errors, consider upgrading to a paid plan
-- The site will automatically fall back to sample data if RSS2JSON fails
+- The site will automatically fall back to CORS proxies if RSS2JSON fails

-## RSS Sources Included
-- Relevant Magazine, Christianity Today, Christian Post
-- Gospel Coalition, Focus on the Family, Charisma News
-- World Vision, Samaritan's Purse, IMB, YWAM
-- Proverbs 31, Lysa TerKeurst, She Reads Truth
-- And many more Christian news sources